adispezio/figma-plugin-external-docs-experiment/README.md

 I've used Github Primer and the Primer docs as an example as this requires cross-origin requests and not a lot of public styleguides have this enabled :)

 ## Thoughts
 This is a very simple approach to a very powerful concept.
-A lot of design systems and/or dev teams have exsiting docs that would be valuable to reference while designing - why not pull them straight in!
+A lot of design systems and/or dev teams have existing docs that would be valuable to reference while designing - why not pull them straight in!

 There's a lot of fragility and room for human error by matching text strings and I could imagine a much more robust approach with:
 - uuid references instead of text